 If she knew, it didn’t seem to trouble her unduly.
-But we were left with only a hurried view of Canterbury’s towering glory, and so at least that part of the great British tapestry – the role of officious mean-spiritedness – was carried out to perfection.
+But we are left with only a hurried view of Canterbury’s towering glory, and so at least that part of the great British tapestry – the role of officious mean-spiritedness – was carried out to perfection.

 With Giristroula’s suspicions about me already raised so early on the tour, I try to recover lost ground and ramble on vaguely about Kent and Gardens of England and Darling Buds and Dickens and Fighting Them On The Beaches and Battles of Britain and so on.

-Whitstable, so lauded by the London metropolitan elite, feels overcrowded and, despite the pretty weatherboard houses and its firm beach sitting under a shifting sky – black breakwaters reaching out into a blue metallic sea – I struggle to really feel the elixir that draws the well-healed crowds here in such, pleased-with-themselves, numbers.
+Whitstable, so lauded by the London elite, feels hugely overcrowded and, despite the pretty weatherboard houses and its firm beach sitting under a shifting sky – black breakwaters reaching out into a blue metallic sea – I struggle to really feel the elixir that draws the well-healed crowds here in such, pleased-with-themselves, numbers.

-The upmarket fish and chips – served in faux newspaper – are quite good though and I sit and nosh on an artfully distressed restaurant bench by the front, next to a man eating his locally-sourced, organic, artisanal lobster and foraged chips off a thick square slate.
+The upmarket fish and chips – served in faux newspaper – are quite good though, and I sit and nosh on an artfully distressed restaurant bench by the front, next to a man eating his locally-sourced, organic, artisanal lobster and foraged chips off a thick square slate.

 For other reasons Rye slightly disappoints too.

-But wonder if maybe the true image will find on this trip is a squat white pub – even in this picturesque old town – with its falling down plasticky Sky Sports banner, and loud, red faced, men spilling lager on each others’ trainers outside.
+But wonder if maybe the true image will find on this trip is the squat white pub – even in this picturesque old town – with its falling down plasticky Sky Sports banner, and loud, red faced, men spilling lager on each others’ trainers outside.

 On the tour we will see many other ‘Hair To Eternity’ hairdressers, ‘Woofs A Daisy’ pet shops, ‘You Rang A Tan?’ mobile spray tanning service.
 This must only happen here.
 I can’t imagine that I’ll find them in my new country.